-We had another terrific season--thank you to all who made it possible!
-We'll open again in April 2017.
+We enjoyed a terrific 2016 season (thank you to all who made it possible) and are looking forward to 2017!
 Our zero-waste/zero-cost swap shop allows people to donate useful household items in good repair, and collect others free of charge!
 For details visit the Reuse tab (below).
 Interested in volunteering?
 Email Susan.
 "Like" our Facebook page and/or request to to keep updated.